-In a medium bowl, whisk dry ingredients: flour, cornstarch, and baking powder, together and set aside.
+In a medium bowl, sift together dry ingredients: flour, cornstarch, baking powder and baking soda.
+Set aside.

-Add the dry ingredients to the wet, mixing on low until just incorporated.
-Toss pear chunks in a little flour, then carefully mix in by hand, holding back about 5 or 6 chunks for the top.
+Toss pear chunks in the two tablespoons flour, then gently mix in by hand, holding back about 5 or 6 chunks for the top.

 Scrape into prepared pan, level, and then top with the pear slices in a ring.
-Add a few chunks to the center.
-Sprinkle with additional sugar.
+Add the remaining chunks to the center.
+Sprinkle with the additional 2 tablespoons sugar.